nfsarmento/nuno-sarmento-popup/README.md

-# Nuno Sarmento PopUp WordPress Plugin
+#PopUp WordPress Plugin
 This plugin allows you to create lightweight popup window in your blog with custom content and custom styling.

 **Description**

-Nuno Sarmento PopUp is tiny jQuery plugin which uses browser cookies to show up a modal popup.
+PopUp is tiny jQuery plugin which uses browser cookies to show up a modal popup.

 The cookie is set after the first time the user closes the popup, that prevents the user to see the popup every time the web page refreshes.